 Why The Last 'Wild' Horses Really Aren't

-A Mongolian horse that's long been hailed as the last truly wild horse species in existence isn't really all that wild.
+A Mongolian horse that has long been hailed as the last truly wild horse species in existence isn't really all that wild.

-It turns out that Przewalski's horses are actually feral descendants from the first horses that humans are known to have domesticated, around 5,500 years ago.
+It turns out that Przewalski's horses are actually feral descendants of the first horses that humans are known to have domesticated, around 5,500 years ago.

-What's more, the modern horses that people ride today cannot be traced back to those early steeds.
+What's more, the modern horses that people ride today cannot be traced to those early steeds.
 That means humans must have tamed wild horses once again later on, somewhere else, but no one knows where or when.

 These are the startling conclusions of a new genetic study, published in the journal Science, which challenges long-held assumptions about the entwined history of horses and humanity.